puppetlabs/puppetdb/README.md

 deactivate.
 However, this behavior may change in future, and the command is not specific to PuppetDB, so the preferred method is `puppet node deactivate`.

+If you'd like PuppetDB to automatically deactivate nodes, refer to the `node-ttl-days` configuration variable.

 ### Redoing SSL setup after changing certs